Festival

 Keera Kalirai of Forget the Footnote invites you to explore the cultural significance of the iconic Hacienda nightclub, through to the punk explosion of the late 1970s and back to the present day.

-Talk: Down at the Club Revisited.
+Down at the Club Revisited

 Katie Milestone & Susan O’Shea, Music & Sonic Studies/School of Sociology & Criminology, MMU.
 Reflecting on Manchester’s nightclub histories from 1960s to 1980s and the impact of these scenes on contemporary club culture in Manchester and the North West.
 Featuring DJ Richard Searling and others.

-Film Premire: Champs Camp
+Film Premiere: Champs Camp

 The Champs Camp Archive Project, Northern Lights Film, and Rekindle present a collaborative project showcasing how young people from Moss Side, Hulme have responded to the story of Champs Camp through film.